-Tuesday Notes: Dijective: Practice good ethical practices when using Photoshop and photo manipulations Lesson Overview: Go over the bellwork then talk about how photoshop is used and then eventually get to journalism and talk about what ethics is and how journalism is effected if someone is falsifying information or pictures.
+Notes: Objective: Practice good ethical practices when using Photoshop and photo manipulations Academic Standards: Tuesday Lesson Overview: Go over the bell work then talk about how photoshop is used and then eventually get to journalism and talk about what ethics is and how journalism is affected if someone is falsifying information or pictures.
 Ask them what ethics are?
 (UNWRITTEN RULES) Is it ok to touch up a picture of a house you are trying to sell?
 Where is the line that you may crosss before you are false advertising?
 Are you trying to deceive.
 Is it for entertainment.
 Home pictures that may change the way things really were?
 Talk about the jury that found the lady guilty of having pictures altered.
 Ask about advertisements that show food much larger than it really is?
 What if everyone knows it is alteredthen is it okay?
 Will younger people really get it.
-Do you think there should be labels on add (especially magazines) telling that things have been altered.
-Ask about what the earliest know photo remake was?
+Do you think there should be labels on advertisements (especially magazines) saying that things have been altered.
+Ask about what the earliest known photo remake was.
 Abraham Lincoln Talk about how they used to airbrush pictures back together again.
-Show them seens from stalin and Hitler that took out people in Photographs.
-Talk about how a lot of this will depend on the purposewhether it is for entertainment or commercial use and if so are you being honest in your portrayal of the product.
+Show them seems from Stalin and Hitler that took out people in Photographs.
+Talk about how a lot of this will depend on the purposewhether it is for entertainment or commercial use and if so, are you being honest in your portrayal of the product.
 Ask them what ethics are?
 Is it ok to touch up a picture of a house you are trying to sell?
-Where is the line that you may crosss before you are false advertising?
-Ask about what the earliest know photo remake was?
+Where is the line that you may cross before you are false advertising?
+Ask about what the earliest known photo remake was.
 Abraham Lincoln Talk about how they used to airbrush pictures back together again.
-So them seens from stalin and Hitler that took out people in Photographs.
-Academic Standards: Wednesday on the world Lesson Overview: Guntenberg & the Impact of the Printing Press (The book that changed the world) Standards:
+So, the seams from Stalin and Hitler that took out people in Photographs.
+Wednesday Notes: Objective: Understand the history of Printing- Gutenberg and his impact on the world Lesson Overview: Gutenberg & the Impact of the Printing Press (The book that changed the world) Academic Standards: